daronphang/coding_resources/javascript/react/states/redux/basics..md

 ```

 ### Reducers:
 Pure functions that reduce/transform input data.
 Accepts two arguments, previous State and Action.
-When an Action is dispatched, NgRx goes through all reducers in the order the Reducers were created until it finds a case for that Action.
+When an Action is dispatched, Redux goes through all reducers in the order the Reducers were created until it finds a case for that Action.
+Must always return a new state object (same input returns same output).

 ### Effects:
 If an Effect gets triggered by dispatching an Action, this means side effects are going to happen before calling the Reducer i.e. http requests.
 Effects listen if any Action is dispatched and checks if it has a a case for Action type.
 After performing side effect, emits another Action referring to the result-state of side effect (success/error), and Reducer finally enters the scene.
 For Effects, it must always return a non-erronous Observable as the pipe operator cannot die; hence, use of().